 If you ever thought about giving your cat a sweet treat, don’t bother, they can’t taste sweet foods anyway.
 Save the sweetness for your cat nails, like these delights.

-We love that rainbow pastel effect in the background, and those kitty silhouettes can either be hand-painted, or ‘faked’ with decals.
-We’ve found quite a few on places such as Etsy – see our top picks HERE.
+We love that rainbow pastel effect in the background, and those geometric kitties can either be hand-painted, or ‘faked’ with decals.

 Just when you think you’re having a lazy day, remember this – cats sleep for up to seventy percent of their entire lifespan.
 That’s like being asleep for almost 17 hours out of every day.
 It makes us tired just to think about it.
 Perhaps it’s time for a cat nap?

-For lazy day cat nail art, go with a nude base and add your cat design with a bright pop of colour, just like you can see with the pink and orange here.
+For lazy day cat nail art, go with a nude base and add your cat design with a bright pop of colour, just like you can see with purple here.
 You can use a stencil to get that cat outline, or you could even use stamping methods.
 Stamping, although relatively new, is a great way to create some pretty impressive designs on your hands.
-We’ve found some cat stamps HERE.

-We love ourselves some neon nails, and these cat nail art neon nails are simply purrfect for the summer.
+We love ourselves some yellow nails, and these cat nail art yellow nails are simply purrfect for the summer.
 Are you going on holiday soon?
 Summer holidays are the perfect excuse to go for a bright and bold shade on your talons instead of the muted and dull tones you’re used to rocking.

-You could go with any background colour you liked with these kitty nails, and although we love the neon yellow pop here, we can’t help but thing that a bright neon blue would also make for a great cat-backdrop.
+You could go with any background colour you liked with these kitty nails, and although we love the colourful yellow pop here, we can’t help but thing that a bright blue would also make for a great cat-backdrop.
 What do you think?

 There is a cat out there worth a staggering $13 million because his owner died and left the beloved pet their entire wealth.
 If you don’t have quite as much cash to splash, show your furry little friend you care by having him or her painted in your nails!